 How often do you admit students?

-Students can be admitted to fall, spring, or summer semester.
+Students can be admitted to fall or spring semester.

 Is a bachelor's degree in nursing required for admission?

 No. Students who do not hold a bachelor's degree in nursing, but hold a bachelor's degree in another field must also have an Associate Degree in Nursing (ADN).
 Undergraduate courses in statistics, nursing research and community health are required prior to enrollment in certain master's level courses at Allen College.

 Is clinical experience required prior to admission?